Dermatology Residency

 3. Q. When will the program extend invitations to interview?

-A. Virtual interviews will be scheduled beginning in mid-November, 2021
+A. Virtual interviews will be scheduled beginning in November 2023

 4. Q. When will the program interview candidates?